drivitapp/AndroidSDK-Sample/README.md

      }
 });
 ```
 And that is it!
-Safe trips!
+Safe trips

 **The Drivit Team**